2004–05 UEFA Cup qualifying rounds: Format

 Each tie is played over two legs, with each team playing one leg at home.
 The team that scores more goals on aggregate over the two legs advance to the next round.
 If the aggregate score is level, the away goals rule is applied, i.e. the team that scores more goals away from home over the two legs advances.
 If away goals are also equal, then extra time is played.
 The away goals rule is again applied after extra time, i.e. if there are goals scored during extra time and the aggregate score is still level, the visiting team advances by virtue of more away goals scored.
 If no goals are scored during extra time, the tie is decided by penalty shoot-out.

 In the draws for each round, teams are seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
 A seeded team is drawn against an unseeded team to determine the ties.
 Prior to the draws, UEFA forms "groups" in accordance with the principles set by the Club Competitions Committee, but they are purely for convenience of the draw and do not resemble any real groupings in the sense of the competition.
 Teams from the same association or from associations with political conflicts as decided by UEFA may not be drawn into the same tie.
 After the draws, the order of legs of a tie may be reversed by UEFA due to scheduling or venue conflicts.

 Round and draw dates

 The schedule was as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).

 First qualifying round

 The draw for the first qualifying round was held on 25 June 2004, 14:00 CEST.

 Seeding

 A total of 50 teams played in the first qualifying round.
-Seeding of teams was based on their 2004 UEFA club coefficients.
-Prior to the draw, UEFA formed three regional groups of seeded and unseeded teams in accordance with the principles set by the Club Competitions Committee.
+Prior to the draw, UEFA divided the teams into three regions, with each region containing seeded and unseeded teams in accordance with the principles set by the Club Competitions Committee.
+Seeding of teams within each region was based on their 2004 UEFA club coefficients.